TiledTensor/TiledCUDA/README.md

 ### Installation

-TileCUDA requires a C++20 host compiler, CUDA 12.0 or later, and GCC version 10.0 or higher to support C++20 features.
+TiledCUDA requires a C++20 host compiler, CUDA 12.0 or later, and GCC version 10.0 or higher to support C++20 features.

 ### Unit Test